po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

 * Run `node index.js` from the command line and demonstrate the following:

-  * We will build a command-line application that will generate readmes for us.
+  * We will build a command-line application that will generate REAMDEs for us.

   * You might actually want to use this application for all your homework in the future.
 It will also help keep each of your projects looking professional when you are applying for jobs.